tendermint/tendermint/docs/architecture/adr-047-handling-evidence-from-light-client.md

 and observes that the validator sets of the two heights are not the same, then the light client can iteratively work backwards from the diverged header, querying and validating both providers until it reaches the point of bifurcation on the full fork.

+`FindFullFork(commonHeader *SignedHeader, knownDivergenceHeight int64, p1, p2 Provider)(h1, h2, *SignedHeader, error)`

 This is the point that the headers have the same `LastBlockID` but different hashes.
 Now the validator sets will be the same and we can extract out either the amnesia or duplicate votes using the same method.